Central railway station, Sydney: Devonshire Street Tunnel

 After Central was built in 1906, Devonshire Street, to the north of the old station, became an underpass, now called the Devonshire Street Tunnel or Devonshire Street Subway.
 The underpass allows pedestrians to access the eastern "suburban" section from Railway Square and Chalmers Street.
-To the west, the tunnel continues under Railway Square and connects to The Goods Line – the former Darling Harbour Line railway line which has been converted to a park and pedestrian pathway to Ultimo and Darling Harbour.
+To the west, the tunnel continues under Railway Square and connects to The Goods Line – the former Darling Harbour railway line which has been converted to a park and pedestrian pathway to Ultimo and Darling Harbour.

 Railway Square

-The western side of the Sydney Terminal building leads down to Railway Square, originally Central Square, at the junction of George and Pitt Streets.
+The western side of the Sydney Terminal building leads down to Railway Square, originally Central Square, at the junction of George and Pitt streets.
 Although Railway Square no longer signifies the entrance to the interior of the colony, it has always channelled traffic from the southern parts of the city and out west to Parramatta.
 From the building of the first railway terminus at Devonshire Street in 1855, it was an important focus for the arrival of country persons to the city and later commuters into the city.

 The importance of the relationship between the Sydney Terminus and Railway Square is reflected in the elevations of the main building.
 Here the dominating presence of the clock tower, completed in 1921, marked the arrival and departure times, the beginning and end of a workman's day.
 Before the spread of the suburbs, a workman could make a return trip home to eat dinner in his lunch hour.